Adele Balasingham: Biography

 She was born in Warragul, Victoria in Australia.
 She became a professional nurse and worked in Gippsland, 150 km from Melbourne.
-She eventually migrated to the United Kingdom where in 1978 she met and married Sri Lankan born British citizen Anton Balasingham.
+She eventually migrated to the United Kingdom where in 1978 she met and married Sri Lankan-born British citizen Anton Balasingham.
 Mr. Balasingham later became the chief strategist and peace negotiator for the LTTE in Sri Lanka.

 Her husband Anton died on 14 December 2006.

-Eelam Tamil Supporter
+Eelam Tamil supporter

-Adele Balasingham moved with her husband initially to Madras in India then on to northern part of Sri Lanka in Jaffna during the early stages of the Sri Lankan civil war.
-She worked for the welfare of women in Tamil community who are worse affected by the war.
+Adele Balasingham moved with her husband initially to Madras in India, then on to the northern part of Sri Lanka in Jaffna during the early stages of the Sri Lankan civil war.
+She worked for the welfare of women in the Tamil community who were adversely affected by the war.